Susan Bright

 Her published books include Feast for the Eyes: The Story of Food in Photography (2017), Home Truths: Photography and Motherhood (2013), Auto Focus: The Self Portrait in Contemporary Photography (2010), How We Are: Photographing Britain (2007: co-authored with Val Williams), Face of Fashion (2007), and Art Photography Now (2005).

-She regularly writes for museums and monographic books, and contributes to numerous magazines and journals.
+Education

 She holds a Ph.D in Curating from Goldsmiths, University of London.